Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 #### Tasks to complete

--   Setup an App Service instance to use for hosting the Web App tier in the Azure North Europe region.
+-   Setup an App Service instance to use for hosting the Web App tier in the Azure North Europe region

 #### Exit criteria

--   An App Service instance has been created in the North Europe region.
+-   An App Service instance has been created in the North Europe region

 ### Task 2: Set App Settings